 Spotify for Podcasters (formerly Anchor) has come a long way in ironing out problems and adding missing features that originally made it less appealing as a podcast host.

-In a professional setting, we’re not ready to suggest Anchor as a viable alternative.
+In a professional setting, we’re not ready to suggest Spotify for Podcasters as a viable alternative.
 The fairly reasonable cost of $10-$20 per month for a paid podcast host in most cases is worth the price.
-On the flip side, those who aren’t confident that they’ll continue podcasting long-term tend to like the idea that their content can remain on Anchor indefinitely at no cost to them.
+On the flip side, those who aren’t confident that they’ll continue podcasting long-term tend to like the idea that their content can remain on Spotify for Podcasters indefinitely at no cost to them.

-Also, if you plan to start out on Anchor but later migrate to a paid host, you’ll be in for a bit of a headache.
+Also, if you plan to start out on a free host but later migrate to a paid host, you’ll be in for a bit of a headache.
 Migrating between any two podcast hosts is not something you want to undertake.
 Do your research upfront and select a host you’ll stick with.